Shamiso-Tirivanhu/Loans-Status-Prediction-Using-Python-Machine-Learning/README.md

 ## 7. Conclusion

 This project demonstrates the application of machine learning in financial decision-making, providing a predictive tool for loan approval.
 The Support Vector Machine (SVM) model proved to be effective, achieving an accuracy of 85%, making it a viable solution for automated loan approval systems.

+The diagram below shows the Accuracy Score of training and testing data performance.

+- Training data is 79%
+- Testing data is 83%

+It can be argued that the model performed relatively well as there is not much ddifference between the accuracy score of the training and testing data.

 ![image_alt](https://github.com/Shamiso-Tirivanhu/Loans-Status-Prediction-Using-Python-Machine-Learning/blob/2f493b0bef66ca4860bcf9becd366f85648226cb/Accuracy%20score%20of%20SVM.png)